 \ Determined in accordance with paragraph 22 of this Statement.
-The values assume no additional capacity sales in March 2019 QSEC or Annual Yearly Auction.
+The values assume no retainers will be taken in January 2015 and no additional capacity sales in March 2015 QSEC.
 These values are for guidance only and Shippers should refer to the Retainer invitation letter.